vineetschaudhary/TwitterSearch/README.md

 > java -jar -Dmanagement.port=9991 -Dserver.port=9992  twitter-search-0.0.1.jar

 <br>
 Code can be imported to any IDE and you can use Maven to build and package the project.
-You can also use commandpromt and use mave t o build and package project.
+You can also use command prompt and use maven to build and package project.

 <br>
 # Tests